Gauge theories from scattering amplitudes with minimal assumptions: Introduction

 The modern on-shell approach to scattering amplitudes has shown that several classes of interacting quantum field theories can be reconstructed by applying a minimal set of physical principles directly to the $S$ matrix.
 In particular, unitarity, locality and Poincaré invariance severely constrain --- and in some cases completely fix --- the form of allowed interactions.
 The case of massless spin-1 and spin-2 particles (gluons and gravitons) is particularly noteworthy: it has been advocated that these simple on-shell principles lead unavoidably to the Yang-Mills construction, and, in the case of gravity, to universal couplings to all particles~\cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga}.

 The usual story for the spin 1 case can be summarized as follows.
 The kinematic dependence of three-point amplitudes of massless particles is completely determined by their helicities, and a single gluon is readily shown to have no self-interactions.
-More generally, in a theory with several spin 1 particles distinguished by color indices, one can denote by a set of constants $f_{ab}^{c}$ the coupling strength of in-going gluons with helicities $++-$ and colors $abc$.
-In the standard presentation this $f$ tensor is taken to be imaginary\footnote{ Often the three-point amplitude is written with an $ig$ prefactor, $\mathcal{A}\left(1_{a}^{+},2_{b}^{+},3_{c}^{-}\right)=igf_{ab}^{c}\cdots$, in which case $f$ is said to be real ($g$ being a real coupling constant).} and totally antisymmetric.
-Then, by requiring correct factorization of the four-gluon amplitudes one concludes \cite{Benincasa:2007xk} that $f$ must obey the constraint\footnote{In this work, we indicate sums of repeated indices explicitly.}
+More generally, in a theory with several spin 1 particles distinguished by color indices, one can denote by a set of constants $f_{ab}^{c}$ and $\bar{f}^{ab}_c$ the coupling strength of in-going gluons with colors $abc$ and helicities $++-$ and $--+$, respectively.
+In the standard presentation the $f$ and $-\bar{f}$ tensors are taken to be equal, imaginary and totally antisymmetric.\footnote{The sign in $-\bar f$ appears due to our conventions, to be specified later.
+Often the three-point amplitude is written with an $ig$ prefactor, $\mathcal{A}\left(1_{a}^{+},2_{b}^{+},3_{c}^{-}\right)=igf_{ab}^{c}\cdots$, in which case $f$ is said to be real ($g$ being a real coupling constant).} Then, by requiring correct factorization of the four-gluon amplitudes one concludes \cite{Benincasa:2007xk,Schuster:2008nh,McGady:2013sga} that $f$ must obey the constraint\footnote{In this work, we indicate sums of repeated indices explicitly.}

 which is the Jacobi identity for the structure constants $f_{ab}^{c}$ of a Lie group.